gov-cy/govcy-design-system-docs/src/components/header.md

 Users can navigate within the header links also by using the keyboard.

 See below the different variants of the header component.
 Make sure to change the links `href` according to your implementation.
-The gov.cy logo link should lead to `https://gov.cy`.
+The gov.cy logo link should lead to `https://gov.cy` for the Greek version of the site and `https://www.gov.cy/en/` for the English version.

 Use the `govcy-d-print-none` to hide the header on print media.